On the battlefield, our military pledges to leave no soldier behind. As a nation, we must make that same pledge for every veteran.

 Ending Veteran Homelessness

-In these challenging economic times, returning veterans are experiencing unemployment rates in the double digits.
+I am also especially concerned about the high rates of homelessness among our nation’s veterans.
 Veterans who are unable to secure employment often end up becoming homeless.
 I support legislation and programs that seek to reduce homelessness among our veterans by providing access to housing, employment assistance, reintegration services, and more.
+I have repeatedly urged appropriators to give the highest possible funding for programs such as the HUD-VA Supportive Housing, or HUD-VASH, which offers vouchers for homeless veterans to find stable and supportive housing.

 More on Veterans